matheowis/threejs-canvas-save-as-hdr/README.md

-# Saving canvs to hdr file format
+# Saving canvas to hdr file format
 ## project overview
   I'll do it later
 ## hdr format tutorial